 The westward expansion of the country posed special law enforcement problems.
-Formal policing was not available, and citizens banded together to protect lives and property.
-Four types of law enforcement evolved at this point - extralegal, citizen police, formal police, legal citizen police, and parapolice.
+Formal policing was not available and citizens banded together to protect lives and property.
+Four types of law enforcement evolved at this point - extralegal, citizen police, formal police, legal citizen police and parapolice.
 Vigilance committees were first organized in California by citizen volunteers to patrol towns.
 Most were not lynch mobs but honest men who were forced to utilize collective action to protect their communities.
-Settlements in Arizona, Colorado, Montana, and Nevada resorted to this form of policing.
+Settlements in Arizona, Colorado, Montana and Nevada resorted to this form of policing.

-Although the United States was making great strides in transportation and communication, and industrial and port cities were emerging, American law enforcement personnel were still using 17th century police methods in a 19th century setting.
-The immediate government response to law enforcement problems in the mid-19th century was to add numbers to the watch and to lack E. Whitehouse, "Historical Perspectives on Police Community Service Function," Journal of Public Science and Administration, Vol. 1, no. 1 (Chicago: Northwestern University, 1973).

-continue essentially as before.
+Although the United States was making great strides in transportation and communication and industrial and port cities were emerging, American law enforcement personnel were still using 17th century police methods in a 19th century setting.
+The immediate government response to law enforcement problems in the mid-19th century was to add numbers to the watch and to continue essentially as before.
 By and large, reform came as responses to specific problems in specific communities.

-At the end of the 19th century, police officials began to collectively solve their common problems.
+At the end of the 19th century police officials began to collectively solve their common problems.
 In 1871, 112 police officials gathered to discuss the increase in crime and other concerns of the day.
-Twenty-two years later, the National Chiefs of Police Union was created.
+Twenty-two years later the National Chiefs of Police Union was created.
 In 1902 the group changed its name to the International Association of Chiefs of Police (IACP) - the name that it bears today.
 Its first major contribution was to establish a central clearinghouse for criminal identification records.
-Later it was converted to a finger-print repository, which any city could use by paying an annual fee.
+Later it was converted to a finger-print repository which any city could use by paying an annual fee.
 The IACP evolved as an innovative law enforcement institution that has worked to professionalize the American police service.

 Concurrent with these developments, during the late 19th century there existed a trial-and-error period as New York City and other cities experimented with various improved police administrative systems.
-The bipartisan board, the commission government plan, and the unified administrative leakership plans were tried.
+The bipartisan board, the commission government plan and the unified administrative leadership plans were tried.

-The bipartisan board, with Republican and Democratic representatives, was an admission that politics would never be completely eliminated from police management.
-In reality, the political influence was compounded and both parties frequently teamed to thwart agressive law enforcement.
+The bipartisan board with Republican and Democratic representatives was an admission that politics would never be completely eliminated from police management.
+In reality the political influence was compounded and both parties frequently teamed to thwart agressive law enforcement.

 The commission government system integrated the legislative and executive powers in a small commission elected by popular vote.
-This concept entailed the designation of one member to serve as commissioner of public safety with authority over police and fire operations, enforcement of building codes, and health and welfare services.
+This concept entailed the designation of one member to serve as commissioner of public safety with authority over police and fire operations, enforcement of building codes and health and welfare services.